Applications Open – Apply by February 14, 2024

 Overview of Fellowship Benefits

-Optional furnished housing is provided in historic residential apartment buildings in the Capitol Hill neighborhood of Washington, D.C. for the duration of the nine-week program.
+Optional furnished housing is provided on the campus of George Washington University in the Foggy Bottom neighborhood of Washington, D.C.
 Click here for more details on housing.

 The TFAS Summer Law Fellowship covers tuition for the coursework and housing for the duration of the program.
 It does not include transportation or commuting costs, food, entertainment or other personal expenses while in D.C.
 Below is an estimate of living costs that you will need to budget for separately if selected to participate in the program.